Installation¶

 kagenti Integration (A2A)¶

-The API Frontend integrates with kagenti for A2A agent communication via SPIRE/authbridge sidecar injection. kagenti must be installed and healthy before deploying Kubernaut.
+The API Frontend integrates with kagenti for A2A agent communication via SPIRE/authbridge sidecar injection. kagenti must be installed and healthy before deploying Kubernaut, but only if you need this A2A capability.

 The SPIRE class name must match spec.apiFrontend.spire.className in the Kubernaut CR.
 The default is zero-trust-workload-identity-manager-spire.

-Auto-managed resources — When spec.apiFrontend.spire.enabled: true, the kubernaut-operator automatically:
+Auto-managed resources — When spec.apiFrontend.spire.enabled: true (the default when omitted), the kubernaut-operator automatically:

 - Labels the namespace — adds

-kagenti-enabled=truetokubernaut-system, triggering kagenti's mutating webhook to inject the authbridge sidecar into API Frontend pods - Creates an
+kagenti-enabled=truetokubernaut-system, triggering kagenti's mutating webhook to inject the authbridge sidecar into API Frontend pods - Sets PSA labels — adds

 AgentRuntimeCR — provisions anAgentRuntimenamedapifrontendinkubernaut-system, telling kagenti to provision ConfigMaps, SCCs, and Keycloak client registrations